 Part 2: Identify sources to help you

 Blogging isn’t something you have to do on your own.
 With your focused topic in mind, it’s time to identify some sources to help you on that path.
-You will identify at least 10 blogs to follow.
+You will identify at least 10 individual bloggers to follow.
 Each of these blogs should be a spiritual cousin to your own – they do something related to what you hope to do.
-They may be individual bloggers or group blog sites; they cannot be non-blog sites (e.g., ESPN.com), although you may link to an individual blogger on such a site (no more than one from a site).
+They can NOT be general, non-blog sites (e.g., ESPN.com) although you may link to an individual blogger on such a site (no more than one from a site) as long as you justify why that writer is an excellent source for you.
+You have to find people and communities that are talking about what you want to talk about!

 You’ll need to complete the following steps:

-- Add a blogroll (Links > Add New > Create a “Blogroll” category) and add your 10 blogs to it (5 pts for blogroll)
+- Add a blogroll (Links > Add New > Create a “Blogroll” category) and add your 10 blogs to it (5 pts)

-- Write a blog post explaining (in 1-2 sentences each) how each of these blogs will inform your own blog – don’t forget to include links to each blog in your post!
-(5 pts for links)
+- Write a blog post explaining (in 1-2 sentences each) each of the five issues you’ve identified and how you might cover each in an upcoming post – don’t forget to include relevant links for each!
+(5 pts)

-- Post a link to your post (with a short description) in a comment to this blog post.
+- To receive credit for this assignment, you must post a link to your post (with a short description) in a comment to this blog post.